-2.1 The site is immediately adjacent to the A640 New Hey Road.
-The application site covers an area of under 0.7 hectares.
+- 2.1 The site is immediately adjacent to the A640 New Hey Road.
+The application site covers an area of under 0.3 hectares.
 Most of the site comprises previously developed brownfield land that was occupied by Gees Garages.
 The garage buildings are still in situ on the site.
 The site is not allocated in the Kirklees Unitary Development Plan, but is part of a larger Housing Allocation within the emerging Local Plan (Ref: H2652).
 The emerging Local Plan identifies the whole allocation as having a capacity of 29 dwellings.
-This site forms the southern-most portion of the allocation.
+This application site forms the northern-most parcel of land within the emerging allocation. - 2.2 The site is relatively flat, but the land rises to west beyond the site boundary.
+The land rises more steeply to the east.

-- 2.2 The site is relatively flat, but the land rises to west beyond the site boundary.
-The land rises more steeply to the east. - 2.3 To the east and north is open agricultural land, with extensive views over Calderdale to the north.
+- 2.3 To the east and north is open agricultural land, with extensive views over Calderdale to the north.
 To the west is medium to high density residential development, that extends to the west forming the linear settlement of Outlane. - 2.4 To the rear of the site is Mulehouse Lane, which forms the administrative boundary between Calderdale and Kirklees.
 Beyond that is open agricultural land located in the Green Belt.